IshanKashyap01/Theory-of-Computation/README.md

 must not be accepted unless one of its commits has this tag.
 A topic branch is made to add a topic.
 A branch made for any other purpose need not contain this tag to be merged.

+### Refactor

+Files are internally unchanged but their locations are changed.
+This can include renaming parent directories and/or rearranging files into new or existing directories